Hack-a-Shaq: Problem for the league

 As with Chamberlain decades earlier, intentional off-the-ball fouls against O'Neal became controversial.
 During the 2000 NBA playoffs, both the Portland Trail Blazers and Indiana Pacers relentlessly used the Hack-a-Shaq defense against the Lakers.
-The NBA discussed expanding the off-the-ball foul rule to cover more than just the final two minutes of the game, or another rule change that would discourage the use of Hack-a-Shaq.
+The NBA discussed expanding the off-the-ball foul rule to cover more than just the final two minutes of the game, or adding another rule change that would discourage the use of Hack-a-Shaq.
 Ultimately, though, the NBA did not change any rules to discourage the Hack-a-Shaq strategy.
-An effective rebuttal was that the Lakers won both of the games where Hack-a-Shaq was notorious, suggesting that the strategy was too ineffective to require remediation.
+A potential reason for the lack of action was that the Lakers won both of the most notorious games where Hack-a-Shaq was used, suggesting that the strategy was too ineffective to require remediation.

-Coach Gregg Popovich of the San Antonio Spurs used the Hack-a-Shaq strategy successfully in Game 5 of the Spurs' 2008 first round series against O'Neal and the Phoenix Suns.
+Gregg Popovich used the Hack-a-Shaq strategy successfully in Game 5 of the Spurs' 2008 first round series against O'Neal and the Phoenix Suns.
 O'Neal made only 9 of his 20 free throws, dropping the Suns to 20-of-37 total on free throws.
 The Suns were eliminated from the playoffs in a 92–87 Spurs win.
-In May 2008, ESPN.com columnist John Hollinger named the Spurs Hack-a-Shaq use as the "Best Tactic" of the first two rounds of the 2008 NBA playoffs.
-Hollinger wrote that Popovich was the "first to really master how to use this weapon to his advantage."
-He explained that Popovich used the tactic "to eliminate 3-point attempts" and with 25 seconds or less at the end of quarters to get the ball back for the Spurs to gain the last possession.
-Hollinger stated "This should be a Eureka! moment for other coaches, and I expect it will be the league's most widely copied tactic next year."
+In May 2008, ESPN columnist John Hollinger named the use of the Hack-a-Shaq by the Spurs as the "best tactic" of the first two rounds of the 2008 NBA playoffs.
+Hollinger wrote that Popovich was the "first to really master how to use this weapon to his advantage", and explained that Popovich used the tactic "to eliminate 3-point attempts" and with 25 seconds or less at the end of quarters to get the ball back for the Spurs to gain the last possession.
+Hollinger stated "This should be a Eureka! moment for other coaches and I expect it will be the league's most widely copied tactic next year."

 In subsequent seasons, fans and media remained displeased with the continued use of the strategy, particularly in high-profile playoff games.
 In 2008, the NBA Competition Committee again considered rule changes but did not achieve consensus.
 According to an ESPN study in 2016, offensive efficiency was higher than the 2015–16 Golden State Warriors when the Hack-a-Shaq strategy was used against a team.
 NBA commissioner Adam Silver announced that the competition committee would look into changing the rule before the start of the 2016–2017 season due to extended length of games.
-It takes only three or more Hack-a-Shaq fouls to add 11 minutes to the length of a game, and at the time such fouls were being committed at a rate of four times more often than the prior season.
+It takes only three or more Hack-a-Shaq fouls to add 11 minutes to the length of a game and at the time such fouls were being committed at a rate of four times more often than the prior season.